snakesonabrain/groundhog/docs/index.rst

 Support groundhog
 ------------------

-Commercial use is permitted if you buy a license through `Patreon <https://www.patreon.com/groundhogpython>`_.
-All license revenues are invested back in the package development.

-You can also support the development of groundhog by buying me a coffee.
+You can support the development of groundhog by buying me a coffee.

 .. raw:: html